Altarelli-Parisi Equation in Non-Equilibrium QCD: Abstract

 \section{Abstract}

-The $Q^2$ evolution of fragmentation function in non-equilibrium QCD may be necessary to study hadron formation from quark-gluon plasma at RHIC and LHC.
-In this paper we study DGLAP evolution equation of fragmentation function in non-equilibrium QCD by using Schwinger-Keldysh closed-time path integral formalism.
-For quarks and gluons with arbitrary non-equilibrium distribution functions $f_q({\vec p})$ and $f_g({\vec p})$, we derive expressions for quark and gluon splitting functions in non-equilibrium QCD at leading order in coupling constant $\alpha_s$.
-We find that the quark and gluon splitting functions in QCD medium depend on non-equilibrium distribution functions $f_q({\vec p})$ and $f_g({\vec p})$.
-We make a comparison of these splitting functions with that derived by Altarelli and Parisi in vacuum and find that the non-equilibrium QCD splitting function carries an extra factor $[1+f_A({\vec{p}}_A)]^2~\times~[1+f_B(\vec{p}_B)]^2~\times~[1+f_C(\vec{p}_C)]^2$ where parton $A$ emits a parton $B$.
+The $Q^2$ evolution of fragmentation function in non-equilibrium QCD by using DGLAP evolution equation may be necessary to study hadron formation from quark-gluon plasma at RHIC and LHC.
+In this paper we study splitting functions in non-equilibrium QCD by using Schwinger-Keldysh closed-time path integral formalism.
+For quarks and gluons with arbitrary non-equilibrium distribution functions $f_q({\vec p})$ and $f_g({\vec p})$, we derive expressions for quark and gluon splitting functions in non-equilibrium QCD at leading order in $\alpha_s$.
+We make a comparison of these splitting functions with that obtained by Altarelli and Parisi in vacuum.

 \pagenumbering{arabic}